Boavizta/boaviztapi/boaviztapi/routers/openapi_doc/intro_openapi.md

 ## Features

 Bellow a list of all available features.
-Implemented features are specified in each route.

 ### 👄 Verbose

 Verbose is an HTTP parameter.
 If set at true :

 * Shows the impacts of each component
-* Shows the value used for each attributes
+* Shows the value used for each attribute

-*"attribute": {"value": "value", "unit": "unit", "status": "Status", "source": "Source"}*
+*"attribute": {"value": "value", "unit": "unit", "status": "Status", "source": "Source", "min":"min", "max":"max", "significant_figures":"significant_figures"}*

-### 🔨 Manufacture
+### 🔨 Embedded

-* Manufacture impacts of devices are the sum of the impacts of its components
+* Embedded impacts are the impacts occurring during raw material extraction, manufacture, distribution and end of life
-* Manufacture impacts equations of components are given for each component
+* When end of life is not taken into account, we specified it in the ```warnings```

 ### 🔌  Usage

-Usage impacts are measured by multiplying :
+Usage impacts are assessed by multiplying :

  * a **duration**